Respected Members,

 From India, Mumbai

-The old employer can complaint to the Association of industries regarding unhealthy practice by the new employer.
-If there is a breach of trust by the employee (by retaining the earlier company hardware, or utilising the knowledge gained in the previous company against them) or any other serious misconduct then the previous employer can initiate criminal action against the employee and drag in the new employer as an accomplice in this process.
-I have heard of some such case
+The old employer can complain to the Association of Industries regarding unhealthy practices by the new employer.
+If there is a breach of trust by the employee, such as retaining the earlier company hardware or utilizing the knowledge gained in the previous company against them, or any other serious misconduct, the previous employer can initiate criminal action against the employee and involve the new employer as an accomplice in this process.
+I have heard of some such cases.

 From India, Mumbai